Okehampton United Charity

 - Education: Post-16 education, apprenticeships, further education, and school curriculum support

-- Emergency Response: Support for emergency services and community safety organizations
+- Emergency Response: Support for emergency services and community safety organisations

 What They Fund

-- Capital costs and running costs for organizations
+- Capital costs and running costs for organisations

 - Equipment purchases for community groups